markfinn/MRBus-Bootloader/README.md

 todo:
 -----
+* remove timeout from pump. then make load.py actually an event driven state machine
 * use load plan to speed up rewriting more
 * settle fuses
 * make code / Makefile easier to set up for other parts